Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 Training and education

-How much does a Jagdterrier puppy cost?
+How much does a Jagd Terrier puppy cost?

-Dogs are quite tolerant of children, if you initially designate acceptable boundaries for communication with a jagd terrier for small family members.
-Since representatives of the breed cannot be considered nursery dogs, it is necessary to teach a puppy to interact with children from an early age.
-With pets, a hunting terrier gets along hard: if he can still reconcile with another dog or cat when living together from the first days of his appearance in the house, then rodents and birds are the desired prey of a four-legged hunter, which he will definitely try to his teeth.
+Dogs are quite tolerant of children if you initially set acceptable boundaries for communication with the Jagdterrier for small family members.
+Since representatives of the breed cannot be considered nanny dogs, the puppy must be taught to interact with children from an early age.
+It is difficult for a hunting terrier to get along with domestic animals: if he can still put up with another dog or cat if he lives together from the first days of his appearance in the house, then rodents and birds are the desired prey of a four-legged hunter, which he will definitely try.

 Origin story